bart747/mysite/content/blog/ford-marketing.md

 ## Lawsuit

-> The powerful combination of manufacturers who called themselves the "licensed manufacturers" because they operated under licenses from the patentee, brought suit against us as soon as we began to be a factor in motor production.
+> The powerful combination of manufacturers who called themselves the “licensed manufacturers” because they operated under licenses from the patentee, brought suit against us as soon as we began to be a factor in motor production.
 <br>[&#8230;]

 > The idea was spread that if the suit finally went against me, every man who owned a Ford car would be prosecuted.